Fieldwise logo with an owl

 Chief Executive Officer

 Andy Davis is a seasoned communications and sustainability leader with more than two decades of experience guiding complex energy and infrastructure projects from concept to community.
-At Fieldwise Civic Engagement (FaCE), Andy helps shape strategies that turn technical vision into community alignment — ensuring that progress on the grid, in the field, and within local governments unfolds with trust, transparency, and long-term value.
+At Fieldwise Civic Engagement, Andy helps shape strategies that turn technical vision into community alignment — ensuring that progress on the grid, in the field, and within local governments unfolds with trust, transparency, and long-term value.

 His background spans leadership roles in public affairs, stakeholder engagement, and sustainability strategy across highly regulated sectors, including renewable energy, utilities, and food and agriculture.
 Drawing on his experience at Brookfield Renewable Partners, Chobani, and National Grid, Andy has led integrated ESG programs, government and community relations, and multi-jurisdictional permitting initiatives that connect corporate responsibility with local benefit.

 A U.S. Army veteran, Andy brings a field-tested discipline and sense of purpose to every engagement.
 His approach combines the rigor of corporate strategy with the empathy of on-the-ground insight — bridging the gap between project developers, policymakers, and the communities they serve.
-At FaCE, he plays a pivotal role in helping clients navigate the evolving landscape of renewable infrastructure, fostering the understanding and trust that make sustainable development possible.
+At Fieldwise Civic Engagement, he plays a pivotal role in helping clients navigate the evolving landscape of renewable infrastructure, fostering the understanding and trust that make sustainable development possible.

 Guided by his belief that the success of any project begins with the people it affects, Andy continues to champion collaboration, accountability, and enduring partnership as the foundation of responsible progress.